rebelwarrior/7Kingdoms/classes.md

 > ` "Once they guarded the most precious... maybe they still do." - Wizard Jenkins`

 ---
 ## Thief:
 Quiet as as ghosts they prowl, maybe working for a living is not for them, maybe it is proving their worth, or maybe this is all they know how to do.
 Why toil in life when so many good things are just ripe for the taking?
-Maybe caravans full of riches travel your land, maybe they should pay a toll for that, and why not you to collect it?
+Caravans full of riches travel your land; maybe they should pay a toll for that, and why not you to collect it?

+> `"All adventures are thieves... just some are honest about it."`

 <small> Thief from the Sand Kingdom.  </small>
 ![ThiefSandKingdom][thief]